SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

     "pages": "2140-2267"
   }
 Note that authors should be a list, with names in the form "lastname, firstname M.".

+Please go through the created folder and rename folders to make your data easier to localize later.
+For example a structure folder like Pt16_structure, could be changed to Pt16_fcc or Pt16_bcc respectively.
+Please do not use spaces in folders or file-names.

 cathub make_folders
 ...................